 Companies usually have a policy of ensuring staff don’t talk to each other about their salary packages.
 In some companies, including places where I’ve worked, disclosing details of your remuneration with other staff is regarded as a serious offence.
 Of course employers have access too their company pay data so they can compare your package with other employees – they often also have access to pay information from other companies in their sector.
 Sometimes this is informal, though there are organizations that collect and sell salary data on an industry-by-industry basis.

-Armed with information
+Negotiate armed with information

-The nearest thing I’ve found is when private research gets published in a public forum.
+The nearest thing I’ve found is when private research is published in a public forum.
 New Corporation’s Careerone often publishes this kind of data.
 Here’s an example of salary information for Australian jobs.
 Hays Recruitment offers some New Zealand salary information here along with more Australian data.
 If you hunt carefully you can find other sources.
 I’ll share any such similar sources that Knowledge Worker readers send to me.